 - Urinary tract infections: Can cause preterm labor

-- Preeclampsia: A condition marked by elevated blood pressure (greater than 140/90) and protein in the urine that can decrease blood supply to the placenta and baby, causing reduced amniotic fluid and restricted growth
+- Preeclampsia: A condition marked by elevated blood pressure and protein in the urine that can decrease blood supply to the placenta and baby.
+It reduces amniotic fluid and restricts growth.

 - Weight gain: The target for weight gain is around 25 lbs.
 Going over that raises the risk for high blood pressure and gestational diabetes.
 It also raises the risk for a large baby that can lead to complications during delivery or the need for a C-section.

-Of course, the mother’s diet is very important, as she is now eating for two.
-It’s common for her to have cravings for certain foods during this time.
-Sometimes, these cravings are due to nutritional deficiencies.
-But other times, certain foods just sound good to her.
+Of course, your diet is very important.
+You’re now eating for two.
+It’s common to have cravings for certain foods during this time.
+These cravings may be due to nutritional deficiencies.
+But other times, certain foods just sound good.

-“Since many pregnant women deal with nausea, it’s important for them to eat what sounds good to them to ensure they’re getting at least some nutrients,” Dr. Mangubat said.
+“Since many pregnant women deal with nausea, it’s important to eat what sounds good.
+That way you make sure you’re getting at least some nutrients,” Dr. Mangubat said.

 But there are certain nutrients they need to make sure they’re getting.
 These include: